 A few days later, Amy and her boyfriend had a fight so bad Jolie could hear it from inside the office.
 A scream lashed the summer air, shrill and long and desperate.
-Jolie sprang from her chair and threw open the door to find Amy dangling out the cab of a pickup, gripping the steering wheel while her boyfriend had his hand buried in the black knot on top of her head.
-It was Jolie’s first real sight of him, a tall slab of a man with curly dark hair and tight, black jeans.
+Jolie sprang from her chair and threw open the door to find Amy dangling out the cab of a pickup, gripping the steering wheel.
+Her boyfriend, outside the cab, had his hand buried in the black knot on top of her head.
+It was Jolie’s first real sight of him, a tall plank of a man with curly dark hair and tight, black jeans.
 The thin t-shirt he wore hung on his bony shoulders like a limp towel on a rack.

 With one hand he pulled Amy by her hair out of the truck, nearly off her feet and up the path, up the stairs and through the door.
 Eventually her screams subsided and a strange stillness fell on the neighborhood.
 Even the cicadas held their breath.

-What was going on?
+What the hell?
 Was he robbing them?
-Had he heard the fight as well and seen a chance to get to Amy when she was defenseless and hurt?
-Was that possible?
+Had he heard the fight and seen a chance to get to Amy when she was defenseless and hurt?
+Would someone do that?
 Jolie couldn’t help but imagine Amy in the house, whimpering and alone, surrounded by danger from every side and unable to escape.

-Time slowed as Jolie’s thoughts gathered and crystallized.
+Jolie’s thoughts pooled and crystallized.
 She would do something to help Amy.
 But what?
 Where was the greater danger—in the backyard or on the front porch?
 At some point, Amy had linked up with her boyfriend and stayed with him.
-She’d chosen him, dangerous or not, and so Jolie made her bet on that choice.
+She’d chosen him, dangerous or not, and so Jolie made her bet on honoring Amy’s choice.

-She took off at a dead run toward the house.
+She sprinted toward the house.
 Trevor jumped to his feet, but Jolie pressed her finger to her lips savagely, motioning for silence.
-At the top of the steps she stopped, gasping, “Someone’s in your backyard.
+At the top of the steps she gasped, “Someone’s in your backyard.
 He’s been creeping on Amy all week.”

 Trevor towered over her, skinny as he was, and angry red scratches lined his arms.
 His eyes darted back and forth as the information sunk in, grimacing with lips stretched over brown, rotting teeth.
 A tweaker.

-Jolie hesitated, but it was too late.
-She’d made her bet.
+Jolie hesitated, but she’d made her bet.
 As Trevor spun on his heels, Jolie saw a handgun tucked into his jeans, the black handle vivid against the pale skin of his back.
 With a sinking feeling, she followed him into a dimly lit living room.